moaraio/.github/profile/README.md

 ## Let's Collaborate! 🤝

 We’re always looking for talented contributors to join us on our mission!
 Whether you're a seasoned developer, a passionate researcher, or just someone with cool ideas, we’d love to hear from you.

-**What are you waiting for?** Hop on board, and let's change the world together! 🌍
+Feel free to contact Seth (seth@moara.io).